 The most important conserved quantity is energy.
 Energy can neither be created from nothing nor simply vanish.
 If the energy contained in a system increases, it must be because energy has been transported into the system (and there is now less energy outside the system); if the energy decreases, it must be because energy has been transferred from the system (and there is now more energy outside).

 Another important class of conserved quantities are charges, for instance electric charge.
 A further conserved quantity in mechanics is angular momentum; a quantity associated with a body’s rotation.

 One of the basic postulates of special relativity: The speed of light in a vacuum is the same for all observers drifting through gravity-free space (more precisely: for all inertial observers).
 In particular, its value is independent of an observer’s motion relative to the source of the light.

 Space as we are used to thinking about it is a continuum or, equivalently, continuous space: Between every two points, there always exists an infinity of other points, and every volume can be divided into smaller and smaller parts without ever reaching a limit.

-A rule for assigning to each point of a general space (that is to say: of a line segment, a surface, three-dimensional space or higher-dimensional analogues) or space-time a set of numbers for purposes of identification.
+A rule for assigning to each point of a general space or spacetime a set of numbers for purposes of identification.

 Many readers will know two examples from school: In the case of the line of real numbers, every point on the line corresponds to a real number which can be seen as its coordinate.
 What’s important is that these coordinates reflect neighbourly relations: The number 1 lies between the number 0 and the number 2, and so does the point corresponding to it lie between the two points corresponding to 0 and 2.
 The second example is the usual X-Y-coordinate system (sometimes called Cartesian coordinates), by which every point in a plane can be characterized by two numbers: the first its X coordinate value, the second its Y coordinate value.